v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

    self.myParam = daeParameter("myParam", units, parentModel, "description")

-Parameters can be distributed on domains.
-A distributed parameter can be declared in the following way:
+Parameters can also be distributed on domains:

 .. code-block:: python